Mexico-Uruguay Free Trade Agreement

 - Foreign Direct Investment of Uruguay in Mexico: 100 million dollars.

-This FTA between Mexico and Uruguay belongs to the Latin American Economic Area of the Western Christian Civilization.
+This FTA between Mexico and Uruguay belongs to the Latin American Economic Area of the Western Christian Civilisation.

 Mexico's Free Trade Agreements (FTA) - Uruguay's FTAs